Fine motor control

 - Normal sensation

-The following tasks can only occur if the nervous system matures in the right way:
+The following tasks can only occur if the nervous system develops in the right way:

 - Cutting out shapes with scissors